mouad771/requirement-analysis/README.md

 Detects potential problems early, saving time and resources.
 3. Improves Communication
 Aligns stakeholders, developers, and testers on objectives and priorities.
+# Key Activities in Requirement Analysis.
+• Requirement Gathering – Collect information about stakeholder needs using interviews, surveys, and observations to capture all necessary requirements.
+• Requirement Elicitation – Refine and uncover hidden requirements through discussions, brainstorming, workshops, and prototyping to fully understand expectations.
+• Requirement Documentation – Record requirements in structured documents like SRS or use case documents to provide a reference for the team.
+• Requirement Analysis and Modeling – Analyze requirements for feasibility, consistency, and completeness, and use models (UML diagrams, flowcharts) to visualize system behavior.
+• Requirement Validation – Verify that requirements accurately reflect stakeholder needs and are complete, correct, and testable through reviews, walkthroughs, and prototyping.